Moose River Plains Wild Forest and Camping Area - Unit Management Plan

 The Moose River Plains Wild Forest and Moose River Plains Intensive Use Camping Area are located in the Towns of Webb and Ohio in Herkimer County and the Towns of Arietta, Inlet, Long Lake, Lake Pleasant and Morehouse in Hamilton County.
 The Limekiln Lake‐Cedar River Road provides a connection through the unit between the hamlets of Inlet and Indian Lake.
 DEC also maintains several other roads in the area, and provides numerous individual camping sites along this road system.

-The Department completed a Unit Management Plan (UMP) for the Moose River Plains Wild Forest and the Moose River Plains Intensive Use Camping Area in 2011.
-If you have questions or comments about the UMP, please contact us at email@example.com.
+The Department adopted a Unit Management Plan (UMP) for the Moose River Plains Wild Forest and the Moose River Plains Intensive Use Camping Area in 2011.
+If you have questions about the UMP, please e-mail us at firstname.lastname@example.org.

 Download the UMP